 The Home of Hope Orphanage offers education opportunities to boys and girls from kindergarten all the way to vocational school.
 One common pattern that has been observed within these opportunities for students is that girls perform poorly in class more than boys.

-When I had a chat with the secondary school girls, I asked them why they do not perform as well in school as their male counterparts.
+When I had a chat with the secondary school girls, I asked them why they did not perform as well in school as their male counterparts.
 These girls gave several reasons, one of them being because the school does not allow them to have group discussions with boys.
 They said boys are more intelligent and if they could have discussions with them after school they could also improve in their studies.
-At first I thought they were joking, but the girls insisted that they seriously believed that it was a concrete reason.
+At first, I thought they were joking, but the girls insisted that they seriously believed that it was a concrete reason.

 The longer I’ve stayed at the orphanage, the closer I’ve become to a female form three student called Faith, who seemed to be different than other girls.
 She showed a lot of confidence in her ability to do well in class, she talked of her determination to get very good grades and make it to the college of medicine after her form four exams.